-Fiscal 2020 Executive Compensation Highlights
+Fiscal 2021 Executive Compensation Highlights

-In fiscal 2020, the key highlights of our executive compensation program included:
+In fiscal 2021, the key highlights of our executive compensation program included:

 - Base Salary and Target Cash Incentives.
-We increased the base salaries and/or target cash incentives of certain of our executive officers to recognize their continued strong performance and to align more closely with our peer group. - Equity Awards.
-We granted stock option awards to each of our executive officers with a three-year vesting schedule to recognize their strong individual performance, as well as help ensure that their equity awards would deliver compensation and retention value closer to that provided to the companies in our compensation peer group and to continue to align the interests of executive officers with our stockholders. - Annual Cash Incentives Paid Based on Corporate Performance.
-We exceeded our corporate objectives by 50% and paid annual cash incentive awards to our executive officers based on this performance.
+We maintained competitive base salary and target cash incentive levels for our executive officers to ensure competitive positioning relative to market pay levels and to ensure pay-and-performance alignment through our annual incentive program. - Equity Awards.
+We granted stock option awards to each of our executive officers with a three-year vesting schedule.
+We consider market-competitive pay levels for similarly-situated executives and our prior year performance when calibrating the target level of our equity awards.
+To that end, grants made in 2021 were sized to recognize outstanding performance in 2020 and to ensure that equity awards would deliver compensation and retention value closer to that provided to the companies in our compensation peer group.
+We believe that the stock options provide direct alignment between the interests of our stockholders and executive officers given that our stock price must increase above the option exercise price to provide any value to our executive officers (and all options granted to our executive officers in 2021 were "out of the money" at fiscal year end). - Annual Cash Incentives Paid Based on Corporate Performance.
+We funded 90% of our corporate objectives and paid annual cash incentive awards to our executive officers based on this performance. - Governance Enhancements.
+In 2021, we adopted a clawback policy that applies to cash and equity incentive awards held by our employees and stock ownership guidelines that apply to our executive officers and non-employee directors.